ToF-/Domain/README.md

                 Left msg -> putStrLn msg
                 Right txs -> putStrLn $ unlines $ map show $ summarize txs
 ```
-This chaining of controls could give the impression that we've missed an opportunity to simplify the code by equally chaining the values obtained by `getFileNameArg` and `getFileContent`.
+This chaining of controls could give the impression that we've missed an opportunity to simplify the code of the whole function, by equally chaining the values obtained by `getFileNameArg` and `getFileContent`.
 Instead we used explicit `case ... of` branching.

 Could it be possible to chain _all_ our `Either Message a` functions, like this ?